The best flavor combination on earth.

 Cocoa powder is a finicky little ingredient.
 I found its addition caused the macaron shells to be just a little thinner; they spread out slightly more.
 Not a problem in my eyes, nor on my tastebuds.

 Sandwiched between two macaron shells?
 Peanut butter frosting, of course.
 Creamy, nutty, luxurious peanut butter goodness.
-The entire macaron, the delicate chocolate shells and lip-smackin’ creamy filling, will just melt in your mouth.

 Be sure to read through all of the recipe instructions before you begin, as well as my quick tips below this recipe.
 It’s important to use a kitchen scale to weigh the macaron shell ingredients.
 The peanut butter filling ingredients aren’t as particular, so I list them in US cup measurements first.